neoclide/redismru.vim/Readme.md

 ![redismru](https://chemzqm.me/images/02-23/redismru.jpg)

-**Note**, async file validate and load at startup and would cost 200ms~2000ms, you can't get the list during this duration.
+**Note**, async file load at startup and would cost 10~100ms, you can't get the list before it finish.

 ##🔍Install